 - "Issues" are topics or problems for discussion or debate that relate to managing and running a skill competition.
-All issues should be resolved within the skill competition by the Skill Management Team and/or the Competitions Committee Delegate and/or Jury President and/or the Expert's Technical Delegate. - "Disputes" are disagreements or arguments that occur due to the escalation of an unresolved issue beyond the Skill Management Team and/or Competitions Committee Delegate and/or the Jury President and/or the Expert's Technical Delegate.
+All issues should be resolved within the skill competition by the Skill Management Team, and/or the Competitions Committee Delegate, and/or Jury President and/or the Expert's Technical Delegate. - "Disputes" are disagreements or arguments that occur due to the escalation of - an unresolved issue beyond the Skill Management Team, and/or Competitions Committee Delegate, and/or the Jury President, and/or the Expert's Technical Delegate, and/or - an alleged breach of the rules or Code of Ethics and Conduct.

-B.12.2 PROCEDURE OVERVIEW AND PRINCIPLES
+B.12.2 PRINCIPLES AND PROCESS OVERVIEW

-B.12.2.1 PROCEDURE
+B.12.2.1 PRINCIPLES